Our New Home

 The ArtsCenter has always been a lively place operating year-round, seven days a week—a home where people come together to enjoy and participate in music, dance, theater, digital arts, ceramics and fabric arts, and the intersections between these disciplines.
 It is a place where people can express themselves, feel connected and engaged.

 - The new site provides the organization an opportunity to flourish as a community center for the arts.
-Our new location on Jones Ferry Road is close to a moderate-income neighborhood that is the heart of Carrboro’s Latinx community.
-This location enables The ArtsCenter to create a stronger bond with the Latinx community and practice the principles of diversity and inclusion that are essential to the work we do every day.
+Our new location on Jones Ferry Road is close to a moderate-income neighborhood that is the heart of Carrboro’s Latino community.
+This location enables The ArtsCenter to create a stronger bond with the Latino community and practice the principles of diversity and inclusion that are essential to the work we do every day.

 - The new location is on a major bus line and a highway linking Chatham, Orange and Durham counties.
 This makes the site conveniently accessible to patrons from all over our region.
 Our programs currently attract audience from every county in North Carolina, as well as beyond our state, and this new location will support our role as an essential regional center where artists of all ages, skill levels, and interests can build their skills and participate in the arts.